 Standing out as a slower character work, I'd recommend this one to everyone interested in Pokemon films.

 I can clearly remember, when someone older than me, and actual native english speaker - not like me - once described this movie, as a 'Silent Hill for children'.
 Linkara, was that you?
-Anyway, I can fully agree with him, because when it's about pokemon, this movie is dark.
+Anyway, I can fully agree with him, because despite being about pokemon, this movie is dark.
 And sweet... like a salty liquorice!

-The music, and the art in this movie, is just breathtakingly beautiful, and precise.
-The music fits perfectly for every scene, and in every picture.
+The music, and the art in this movie, are both just breathtakingly beautiful, and precise.
+The music fits perfectly for every scene, and in every picture, packing every frame with absolute emotion, that I can only adore.
 When you want to cry, you cry.
 When you want to feel the adrenaline, you will feel it!
-"If that's what you wish" is still one of my favourite pieces of musical soundtracks, even on this very day!
+"If that is what you wish" is still one of my favourite pieces of musical soundtracks, even on this very day!
 The action - a.k.a the actual battles - are also finaly done right, right from the opening credits!
 The battles themselves aren't overly done, or even on the majority of the runningtime, but substaine both entertainment, and focus to the plot, without feeling forced.
-The main characters are the very same nuckleheads that we pokemaniacs know and love - gotta love that ol' Brock - and even the ever so obnoxious Team Rocket gets a fairly decent laughs in, and even some of their most heroic moments are captured in.
+The main characters are the very same nuckleheads that we pokemaniacs know and love - gotta love that ol' Brock - and even the ever so obnoxious Team Rocket gets a fairly decent amount screentime and some laughs in, and even some of their most heroic moments are captured in.
 Nice!

 As a child, I didn't really love this movie, because of the story - I just liked the Entei, music, and the awesome battles... just like any stupid child would.
 Also, I never really liked that Casey-dude, so I was more than thrilled, that they left him to rot somewhere, after the second movie!
 Now, as an adult, I can see the themes, the personal stakes, threat of the situatuon, and the contradictions of the morals of grief, loss and sadness, and now, I love this movie even more!
 This is everyhting, that pokemon is to me, when done right, and I would recommend this to anyone, who at least knows, what the pokemon is!